kyma-project/kyma/docs/security/docs/06-02-idppreset.md

 ## Usage in the UI

 The **issuer** and **jwksUri** fields originate from the [Api CR](/components/api-gateway/#custom-resource-custom-resource) specification.
 In most cases, these values are reused many times.
-The IDPPreset CR allows you to store these details in a single object and reuse them in a convenient way.
+Use the IDPPreset CR to store these details in a single object and reuse them in a convenient way.
 In the UI, the IDPPreset CR allows you to choose a preset with details of a specific identity provider from the drop-down menu instead of entering them manually every time you expose a secured API.
 Apart from consuming IDPPresets, you can also manage them in the Console UI.
 To create and delete IDPPresets, select **IDP Presets** from the **Integration** section.

 ## Related resources and components